 Easter

 Currently, Easter is a Christian holiday commemorating the resurrection of someone who rose from the dead.
 It is described by Christians as having occurred on the third day of his burial following his death around 30 CE.
-It is the culmination of the death of Jesus Christ, and is preceded by Lent (or the Great Lent), which is a 40-day period of fasting, prayer, and penance.
+It is the culmination of the death of Jesus Mithras, Serapis, Tammuz and is preceded by a time called Lent (or the Great Lent), which is a 40-day period of fasting, prayer, and penance.

 But what exactly does any of this mean ?